Thursday, April 9, 2015

 About the Publisher

 Heather Buchanan is the owner of Aquarius Press.
-A graduate of Wayne State University and the University of Michigan-Dearborn, Heather has taught as an adjunct professor/lecturer of Composition, African American Literature, and World Literature, most recently for UM-Dearborn and the College for Creative Studies.
-In addition to teaching, Heather presents on arts and literature at conferences across the country.
-She has served as Poet-in-Residence for the Detroit Public Library system and served on the Board of Governors for UM-Dearborn’s College of Arts & Sciences Affiliate.
-A musician and playwright, Heather has also served as COO of the Wayne County Council for Arts, History & Humanities.
+A graduate of Wayne State University and the University of Michigan-Dearborn respectively, she was a NIH Research Fellow in Cognitive Science.
+Buchanan has taught Composition, African American Literature, World Literature, and Digital Rhetoric at several colleges and universities.
+An arts consultant, Buchanan is a former Poet-in-Residence for the Detroit Public Library system and served on the Board of Governors for UM-Dearborn’s College of Arts & Sciences Affiliate.
+A musician and playwright, Buchanan is a former COO of the Wayne County Council for Arts, History & Humanities in the state of Michigan and is currently Co-Director of the Metro Detroit Performing Arts Center.